Vikram-singh02/cpp-programming/README.md

 1. Go to the "Actions" tab in GitHub
 2. Select "Manual Release" workflow
 3. Click "Run workflow"
+4. Choose version bump type (auto/major/minor/patch)
-4. Enter version number and release notes
+5. Enter release notes
-5. The system will build, test, and create the release automatically
+6. The system will build, test, version, and create the release automatically

 See [CI/CD Documentation](.github/README.md) for more details.